slavikb/ESPSolarMeteo/README.md

 ESPSolarMeteo is a (yet another) ESP8266-based meteostation.
 The design goal is to build station that can work unattended without external power.
-It is powered by LiPo battery that is recharged by small solar panel.
+It is powered by LiPo battery that is recharged by a small solar panel.

 The working cycle is optimized for low power consumption.
 The station awakes from deep sleep at 10 (or more) minutes, measures environmental conditions,